Stuycs-K/final-project-09-nudelman-ben-vesialou-kirill/WORKLOG.md

 Mostly researched the specific functions of each round of AES as well as the implementation of the network layer in python.
 Began putting it into code.

+### 5/28

+Completed client and server setup of the network connections, tested and debugged the functions.

 ## Kirill Vesialou